This article was originally written for The Creative Cafe.

 This will all be gone soon.
 Every part of our lives is impermanent.
 Everything we are and want and believe and need right now will change.

-By the time I turn 22, most things will be different.
+By next year, most things will be different.
 And I need that to be in a good way.

 Birthdays are the logical time to take the pulse of our lives.
 On paper, the majority of the day was a gloom of hopelessness, steeped in rumination and cyclical thinking.